Carusel02/Generic-structures/README.md

 ## Functions:
 1. `main`:
 - besides the main things declared in main, I have used a while (with the purpose of an infinite loop) until we read from exit command keyboard.
-With `strcmp` we see what command we have to execute, then depending on the requirement we enter a personalized if.
+- with `strcmp` we see what command we have to execute, then depending on the requirement we enter a personalized if.
 2. `write_data`:
 - after dynamically allocating a structure in main, I have transmitted as a parameter to be able to read and store the data in the respective structure, after the 3 types of data insertion